Depending on where you live in the UK, there are a number of scheme operators for registered electricians

 Depending on where you live in the UK, there are a number of scheme operators for registered electricians.
 These are:

-England and Wales: NICEIC, Elecsa, NAPIT, Blue Flame Certification and Stroma Certification.
+England and Wales: NICEIC, Elecsa, NAPIT and Blue Flame Certification.

 Scotland: SELECT, NICEIC, NAPIT